kalaspuff/tomodachi/README.rst

 Any questions?
 ==============
 What is the best way to run a ``tomodachi`` service?
-  There's so many ways to orchestrate your infrastructure.
-Some people may run it within Docker containers, deployed and orchestrated via Terraform / Nomad / Kubernetes / Helm and some may run several services on the same environment, on the same machine.
-As with all microservices, remember to gather your output and monitor your instances or clusters.
+  Docker containers are great and can be scaled out in Kubernetes, Nomad or other orchestration engines.
+Some may instead run several services on the same environment, on the same machine if their workloads are smaller or more consistent.
+Remember to gather your output and monitor your instances or clusters.

-  Personally I would currently go for a Dockerized environment – preferably with an nginx proxy in front of the service to handle all the weirdness of the web if the service isn't just within your own network, but also to let nginx handle TLS, http2 and WebSocket protocol upgrades.
+  For real workloads: Go for a Dockerized environment if possible – async task queues are usually nice and services could scale up and down for keeping up with incoming demand; if you require network access like HTTP from users or API clients directly to the service, then it's usually preferred to put some kind of ingress (nginx, haproxy or other type of load balancer) to proxy requests to the service pods.
+Let the ingress then handle public TLS, http2 / http3, client facing keep-alives and WebSocket protocol upgrades and let the service instead take care of the business logic.

 Are there any more example services?
   There are a few examples in the `examples <https://github.com/kalaspuff/tomodachi/blob/master/examples>`_ folder, including using ``tomodachi`` in an `example Docker environment <https://github.com/kalaspuff/tomodachi/tree/master/examples/docker_examples/http_service>`_ with or without docker-compose.
 There are examples to publish events / messages to an AWS SNS topic and subscribe to an AWS SQS queue.
 There's also a similar code available of how to work with pub/sub for RabbitMQ via the AMQP transport protocol.